wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-spark-template.md

 If you want to customize the size of the Spark cluster deployment, then you can change the properties of the variables **tshirtSizeS**, **tshirtSizeM**, and **tshirtSizeL** in the azuredeploy.json template.

-More information regarding the template language can be found on MSDN at [Azure Resource Manager Template <!-- deleted by customization Language](/documentation/articles/resource-group-authoring-templates) --><!-- keep by customization: begin --> Language](https://msdn.microsoft.com/zh-cn/library/azure/dn835138.aspx) <!-- keep by customization: end -->.
+More information regarding the template language can be found on MSDN at [Azure Resource Manager Template Language](/documentation/articles/resource-group-authoring-templates).

 ### "resources" section